civicrm/civicrm-core/ext/afform/docs/philosophy.md

 # Philosophy, Beliefs, Assumptions

-Afform is generally grounded in a few beliefs..
+Afform is generally grounded in a few beliefs.

 ## Leap by extension

 Afform represents a major conceptual change in how core forms are developed.
 It is incubated as an extension that can be enabled or disabled to taste.
-The aim is for oother extension using `afform` can incrementally override/replace particular forms in core.
+The aim is to write further extensions which (a) build on afform APIs in order to (b) incrementally override/replace particular forms in core.

 ## Features and user-experiences evolve in funny workflows

 If we could sit down and define one true, correct version of a "Donation" form, then our lives as Civi devlopers would be easy: draw a mockup, write code, ship, and retire.
-But we can't -- because Civi users and integrators engage with the system creatively.
+But we can't -- because Civi users / integrators / developers engage with the system creatively.
 They aim to optimize conversion-rates, to integrate with donor journerys, to question how each detail makes sense in their situation, etc.  That means switching between open-ended donation amounts, sliders, radios, etc; revising the language and layout; maybe adding an informational question or newsletter opt-in.